alex94945/app-agent/project-docs/prd.md

 *   **Rapidly Prototype & Iterate:** Quickly build and modify web application features, UI elements, and logic through conversational commands.
 *   **Receive Intelligent Development Assistance:** Benefit from an AI partner that can understand code semantically (via LSP), diagnose issues from build errors or tests, and propose/apply fixes.
 *   **Avoid Complex Environment Setup:** Interact with a live development server running entirely in the browser (via WebContainers), eliminating the need for local Node.js/Next.js environment configuration for previewing.
-*   **Focus on Product, Not Just Code:** Delegate common development tasks (scaffolding, package installation, linting, basic debugging) to the AI, allowing users to concentrate on features and user experience.
+*   **Focus on Product, Not Just Code:** Delegate common development tasks (template initialization, package installation, linting, basic debugging) to the AI, allowing users to concentrate on features and user experience.

 ### 4. User Flow (High-Level Interaction)

 1.  **Initiation:** The user accesses the web-based AI Co-Pilot platform and provides an initial prompt describing the application they want to build (e.g., "Create a simple task management app with a list and an input field").
 2.  **Agent Processing (Planning & Execution):**
     *   The prompt is sent to the backend FastAPI gateway, which forwards it to the Python LangGraph agent.
-    *   The agent's LLM "brain" plans a series of steps (e.g., scaffold a Next.js project, install dependencies, create initial files, run the dev server).
+    *   The agent's LLM "brain" plans a series of steps (e.g., initialize a Next.js project from a template, install dependencies, create initial files, run the dev server).
     *   The agent executes these steps by invoking appropriate tools from its toolbelt (e.g., `run_shell` via MCP for `npx create-next-app`, `write_file` via MCP for specific code).
 3.  **Live Preview & Streaming Feedback:**
     *   As the agent works, file changes made within its `REPO_DIR` workspace are communicated to the frontend.